-The single candle at Harlequin’s apex protected by glass is also lovely for its fragility.
-All the more so for this being 1940 and the artist having been born a Jew.
+The single candle at Harlequin’s apex protected by glass is also lovely for its fragility to denote a single intelligence staying alight during a fraught time.

-I don’t know why the tridents which may be Neptune’s for the ocean Man Ray was about to re-cross in 1940 to leave France for his native shores.
+I don’t know why the tridents.
+They may be Neptune’s for the ocean Man Ray was about to re-cross in 1940 to leave France for his native shores.

 The great fame and notoriety of this painting may have been known to Man Ray as early as 1940.
-Man Ray may be evoking simply his return to his native country.
+Man Ray may be evoking simply his return to his native country with all that this evoked of the loss of the French way of life.

 American Gothic, 1930, oil on beaverboard.
 Grant Wood, 1891-1941, American.
 Art Institute of Chicago